 Spider-woman made her first appearance in Marvel Spotlight #32 in 1977.
 She was created by Archie Goodwin, Sal Buscema and Jim Mooney.
-She had a brief run of popularity in the 1970s, including her own regular comics-series Spider-Woman (lasting 50 issues) and a cartoon-series based, but was later depowered and fell into disuse for many years until a revival in the early 21st century as a member of the New Avengers and then the full Avengers team.
+She had a brief run of popularity in the 1970s, including her own regular comics-series Spider-Woman (lasting 50 issues until 1983) and a cartoon-series in 1979, but she was later depowered and then only made sporadic appearances for many years until a revival in the early 21st century as a member of the New Avengers and then the full Avengers team.

-The original story of Jessica's origin cast her as the daughter of Jonathan and Merriam Drew, in this story she was born in London, England.
-At a young age, Jessica was lethally poisoned by radiation while living near Mount Wundagore in Transia.
-In an attempt to save her life, her father injected her with an experimental serum based on irradiated spiders' blood.
-Because the serum did not have any apparent effect on her, the man who would come to be known as the High Evolutionary placed her in a genetic accelerator.
-While in the accelerator, she aged at a decelerated rate.
+In the original version of Jessica's origin, she was the daughter of Jonathan and Merriam Drew, born in London, England and at a young age, she was lethally poisoned by radiation while living near Mount Wundagore in Transia.
+To try to save her life, her father injected her with an experimental serum based on irradiated spiders' blood.
+Because the serum did not have any apparent effect on her, Henry Wyndham (later known as the High Evolutionary) placed her in a genetic accelerator that slowed her aging.

 Several other characters have held the mantle of Spider-Woman.
 Julia Carpenter appeared during the first Secret Wars crossover and held the title for a while.
 Mattie Franklin also acquired powers and became Spider-Woman for a time.
 A villain named Charlotte Witter genetically modified by Dr Octopus also named herself Spider-Woman and Queen Veranke posed as Spider-Woman during the Secret Invasion storyline.